erizocosmico/flagga/README.md

 - `Env`: from environment variable sources.
 - `JSON`: from JSON sources.

-- `YAML`: from YAML sources.
-- `TOML`: from TOML sources.
+YAML and TOML extractors are available in the [flaggax](https://github.com/erizocosmico/flaggax) repository.

 ### Available `Source`s

 - `EnvPrefix`: provides all environment variables matching the given prefix.
 - `JSONVia`: provides the content of the JSON in the given file.

-- `YAMLVia`: provides the content of the YAML in the given file.
-- `TOMLVia`: provides the content of the TOML in the given file.
+YAML and TOML sources are available in the [flaggax](https://github.com/erizocosmico/flaggax) repository.

 ## Custom `Source`s and `Extractor`s